Itchy Witchy Information

 Research:

-Bacteria growth inhibition and composition of Lavender essential oil
+Biological activities of Lavender essential oil